tuommii/21shell/README.md

 ## To-do

 ### Bugs
+- [ ] Heredoc logic was wrong - need to pipe it

 ### History (for 42sh at least)
 - [ ]           Trailing pipe and open quotes -> update history!